cmroanirgo/wordish/README.md

 The accuracy controls how many consecutive letters are remembered.
 For instance, if the accuracy is 5, when a word longer than that appears (eg 'welcome', then the tree would stop remembering after 'weclo' and the 'me' gets munged into the rest of the tree)

-### Methods
-The following list, sorted by expected usage

 ### learn
 This is the first function to be called in order to populate the dictionary.
 It may be called multiple times to load different source texts.
 It has the form: